 The CVA extends the statute of limitations so that survivors may file civil lawsuits against their abusers until they reach the age of 55.
 As with the ASA, survivors can file claims against institutions that should have been aware of the abuse.

-The New York Child Sex Abuse Lawyers at Rheingold Giuffra Ruffo & Plotkin LLP can help you receive the justice you deserve.
+The New York child sex abuse lawyers at Rheingold Giuffra Ruffo Plotkin & Hellman LLP can help you receive the justice you deserve.

 The ASA and the CVA are just two examples of the legal options sexual abuse survivors now have in New York.
-The New York Injury Attorneys at Rheingold Giuffra Ruffo & Plotkin LLP will discuss all of your legal options with you based on the specific circumstances surrounding your case.
+The New York Injury Attorneys at Rheingold Giuffra Ruffo Plotkin & Hellman LLP will discuss your legal options based on the specific circumstances surrounding your case.
 Contact us today to discuss your civil case.

 Sexual abuse and assault are criminal offenses.
 A person who commits either crime can potentially be sentenced to prison or required to register as a sex offender, which carries several restrictions for the offender.